Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Results

 \subsection{Magnetic field properties}

-First, we compare the root mean squared field strength $B_{\rm rms}$ that we obtain from the magnetic field strength $B(x)$ at arbitrary spatial positions dependent on the interpolation routine with reference to the exact value of $B_{\rm rms} = 1\,\text{nG}$ initially given to create the fields.
-We pick $10^{7}$ samples and, to estimate the size of statistical uncertainties, split the data set in ten parts.
-We calculate the $B_{\rm rms}$ for the different routines for each set individually in order to use the mean and its standard deviation as the basis to calculate the deviation and its error itself through Gaussian error propagation (the latter one will turn out being too small to be visible in the plot).
-Figure~\ref{fig:brms} shows the error in $B_{\rm rms}$ as a function of $l_{\min}/d$ for three different ratios of $l_{\min}/l_{\max}$.
+In the following, we compare different properties, like the root-mean-squared field strength and the magnetic flux defect, of the isotropic, turbulent magnetic field that results from the different interpolation routines.

+Figure \ref{fig:sliceplots} shows a cut-out of a certain realization of the magnetic field structure given by TD13 (Fig. \ref{fig:sliceplots}a), as well as the resulting magnetic field structure from the different interpolation methods (a: TD13; b: TC, c: TL and d: NN).
+This qualitative overview already displays clear differences in the resulting magnetic field: TL produces an artificial grid-like structure, due to an a priori higher field strength at the gridpoints.
+These artifacts are smoothed out using TC, since the eq.~\ref{eq:cubipol} can even provide an interpolated value that exceeds the values that are given at the grid points.
+As expected, NN produces a blocky image, where the edge length of each cell expresses the used spacing $d$ of the grid, since the same nearest neighbor value is used within a volume of $d^3$. \\ More quantitative comparison of the different interpolation methods with respect to their properties are as follows:

+First, the Fig.~\ref{fig:brms} shows the error of $B_{\rm rms}$ as a function of $l_{\min}/d$ for three different ratios of $l_{\min}/l_{\max}$.
 The interpolation routines TC (left panel) and TL (right panel) cause an error in the reproduction of the $B_{\rm rms}$ which is limited to below 10\%.
 It is the largest for small values of $l_{\min}/d$, increases with larger ratios $l_{\min}/l_{\max}$ and is generally larger for the TL method as compared to the TC approach.
 For fundamental reasons, NN does not yield any deviations except for the statistical uncertainties, so that it is not illustrated.
+In total, the impact of the interpolation routine is negligible for $l_{\rm min}/d\gg 1$ or $l_{\rm min}/l_{\rm max}\ll 1$.